 - Samaritans – if you or someone you know is in crisis

 - Kooth – for young people who are feeling particularly anxious or depressed can get support here

 From Joe Wicks to walks in the countryside, there are lots of ways to boost your physical activity.
-The fabulous Active Surrey team have been working hard to put together a whole host of workouts for Surrey’s residents, they’ve put together programs for the over 65s as well some great information for exercising at home.
+The fabulous Active Surrey team have been working hard to put together a whole host of workouts for Surrey’s residents, they’ve put together programmes for the over 65s as well some great information for exercising at home.
 We’re also running some active classes which you can find on our events page.

 Although most of us are stuck at home, it’s important to keep mentally active and busy.
-If you’re a parent carer juggling additional home schooling that might sound like the last thing you need but making time to do at least one thing that you enjoy will make you feel a whole lot better.
+If you’re a parent carer who’s been juggling additional home schooling that might sound like the last thing you need but making time to do at least one thing that you enjoy will make you feel a whole lot better.
 The BBC, Netflix and museums have all adapted brilliantly to bring you some first class entertainment.
 Books and gardening are also great places to give yourself some well-earned ‘me time’.